Tuesday, February 17, 2026

 The most valuable complaint KPIs are predictive indicators because they reveal emerging conduct, process, or communication risks before they surface in audits, complaints data returns, or supervisory reviews.

-Board-level insight: What complaint KPIs tell leadership
+What complaint KPIs tell senior leaders and boards

 • Complaint KPIs are conduct indicators, not operational statistics

-Timeliness indicators regulators review first
+Complaint timeliness KPIs regulators review first

 Timeliness is usually assessed first because delays are one of the clearest early indicators of customer harm and operational control weakness.
-Persistent delay trends often indicate upstream process failures rather than individual handler performance.

 Time to acknowledge